 Going fishing requires attention and focus.
-It also needs planning, especially if it involves driving a few miles to a fishing destination and taking a hike to reach the waters.
+It also needs planning, especially if it involves driving a fishing charters for a few miles to a fishing trip destination and taking a hike to reach the waters.
 These activities improve your memory, resulting in a boost for your mental health as well.

 Fishing also improves cognitive thinking because there is no exact science behind it.
-There is no one perfect way to get a catch or best bait to use.
+There is no one perfect way to get a catch or the best bait to use.
 And so this activity allows your mind to think of solutions to your problems constantly.
-Fishing also enables you to develop both creative and analytical skills to improve your catch and cognitive function.
+Fishing trips also enables you to develop both creative and analytical skills to improve your ability to catch fish as well as improve your cognitive function.

 Gets You the D